hanane-issa/python-crash-course/Module_5/data_visualization_v2.md

 plt.show()
 ```

 As you can see, it is quite straightforward.
-We just have to add the argument `fontsize` in some functions, the number indicate how big you want the font to be (the higher, the bigger).
+We just have to add the argument `fontsize` in some functions, the number indicate how large you want the font to be (the higher, the bigger).
 The `plt.figure()` function was added at the beginning to control the size of the plot.
 The two numbers 6 and 4 tell Python that I want the plot to be 6 inches wide and 4 inches high.

 ### Saving the plot